 The Netflix catalog changes radically based on the detected country at session time.
-From Paris, you see the France catalog (~5,800 titles).
-From a New York IP, the US catalog (~7,000 titles) — roughly 1,200 exclusive titles: recent HBO series, Marvel films at release, Studio Ghibli animation, a major pool of American sitcoms absent in France.
-This article explains the exact method still working in May 2026, with precise settings tested over 47 consecutive sessions, and the technical pitfalls to avoid — most online tutorials are outdated since Netflix's late-2024 crackdown.
+From Paris, you see the France catalog.
+From a New York IP, the US catalog, which is noticeably larger: recent HBO series, Marvel films at release, Studio Ghibli animation, a major pool of American sitcoms absent in France.
+This article explains the method still working in 2026, with the precise settings to configure, and the technical pitfalls to avoid - most online tutorials are outdated since Netflix's late-2024 crackdown.

 How Netflix decides which catalog to serve you